 figure 3 How to establish a connection using Master Control Panel 4.0.5

-figure 4 Representation of the Battery service using Master Control Panel 4.0.5
+figure 4 Representation of the Led service using Master Control Panel 4.0.5

-figure 5 How to register to notifications using Master Control Panel 4.0.5
+figure 5 How to read and write a characteristic value using Master Control Panel 4.0.5

-figure 6 Notifications view using Master Control Panel 4.0.5
+figure 6 Write characteristic pannel using Master Control Panel 4.0.5

-If you can see the characteristic, and if its value is incrementing correctly, the application is working properly.
+If you can see the characteristic, and the LED is turned on/off as you toggle its value, the application is working properly.

 |0:c6a8f2b3efb6||2016-07-26||Update example at tag mbed-os-5.0.1-rc1||File Diff Annotate|